 - Do the symbols of Christmas reflect the birth or life of Jesus?
 (Evergreen tree, wreath, candles in windows, yule log, holly, mistletoe, etc...).
 I'm not talking about gaslighting these pagan symbols and giving them new meaning to obfuscate their original and continued use by pagans.
 I'm asking if any of these things were present in Israel at the time of Jesus' birth and if they were used to celebrate His birth.

 - If they weren't originally used to celebrate His birth, then where did these symbols come from?
 What were their original meaning?
-Why is it not an issue that these symbols are used today in partnership with pagans?
+Why is it not an issue that we've co-opted these symbols from pagans in order to worship God?

 - Is there any scriptural or historical evidence that the early church chose one special day to celebrate the birth of Jesus?

-- When was Christmas first celebrated, and what were the circumstances and reasoning surrounding it's formation?
+- When was Christmas first celebrated, and what were the circumstances and reasoning surrounding it's creation?

 - What can I do for others on this day that I can't do for them any other day of the year?

 - Why is it permissible to use pagan symbolism and traditions if we claim it in the name of Jesus?
 Does God have a history of recycling paganism in our worship or celebration of Him?